Midland, Ontario: 2010 tornado

 On June 23, 2010, Midland was struck by an F2 tornado, causing $15 million in damage.
 The most significant damage was reported at Smith's Camp, a trailer park at the south end of the town, where several mobile homes were completely destroyed.
 At one point, for the first time in 25 years, Emergency Management Ontario upgraded Environment Canada's tornado warning to an extreme severe weather warning called "Red Alert" which was issued for most of Southern Ontario's cottage country due to the approaching severe weather and the possibility of violent tornadoes, informing residents in the area that they should seek shelter.
 In addition, a State of emergency was also declared in Midland.
 While electrical service was knocked out for a time, there were no fatalities caused by the storm.

-Geography and climate
+Geography

 Midland is located at the south end of the Georgian Bay and is the northern anchor of the Simcoe County.

+Climate

 Midland has a humid continental climate under the Köppen climate classification (Köppen Dfb) and has four distinct seasons.
 The climate is nearly the same as much of Southern Ontario and has balmy summers and chilly winters.
-Thunderstorms, hailstorms, snowstorm, lake effect snow and freezing rain are also common for this city.
+Thunderstorms, hailstorms, snowstorms, lake effect snow, and freezing rain are also common for this city.